w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

     - No digital data/KPIs/automation
 - *Scenario #2*
     - The control of the watering system is refined by observing sensor data
-    - Sensor data is digitalized, no KPIs/automatic
+    - Sensor data is digitalized, no automation
 - *Scenario #3*
     - A decision support system that, knowing how to optimize KPIs, controls the watering system
     - Sensor data is digitalized, automatic KPIs and action